Espresso115/mern-practice/README.md

-# MERN Notes App: Beginner-Friendly Project Guide
+# MERN Notes App

-This project is a small full-stack notes application built with a modern JavaScript stack:
+This project is a small full-stack notes application built with the MERN stack:

 - **MongoDB** stores the data
 - **Express** provides the backend API